stefan-hoeck/idris2-tutorial/src/Tutorial/Traverse.md

 Now, look at the type of `pairWithIndexIO ref`: `a -> IO (Nat,a)`.
-We want to apply this effectful computation to each element in a list, which will lead to a new list wrapped in `IO`, since all of this is describes a computation with side effects.
+We want to apply this effectful computation to each element in a list, which will lead to a new list wrapped in `IO`, since all of this describes a single computation with side effects.
 But this is *exactly* what function `traverse` does: Our input type is `a`, our output type is `(Nat,a)`, our container type is `List`, and the effect type is `IO`!